 Spend any amount of time in Holland and you are bound to pick up a few habits from the locals.
-It’s good to become integrated but there are some warning signs that you might becoming ‘too’ Dutch.
-You have been warned.
+It’s good to become integrated but here are a few warning signs to look out for that might mean you are becoming Dutch.

-You think standing on the fragile ice over the city’s polluted (and often peed in) canals in large numbers is a good idea.
+12) You think standing on the fragile ice over the city’s polluted (and often peed in) canals in large numbers is a good idea

-For more warning signs that you might be becoming Dutch (or English) check out Becoming Dutch Category.
+For more warning signs that you might be becoming Dutch check out part 2.